jeferal/point_net_suite/README.md

 | 0.001         | AdamW     | 8          | 4096       | MSG             | 0.5     | Cosine    | 0.1              | 0.2                   |

 **Hypothesis:**
+By decreasing the number of points, perhaps the model is able to pay more attention to very small objects or very local features.
+However, decreasing the number of points also means that the first random downsampling of the points will eliminate more information.
+We also want to know how much this parameter affects the performance of the model.

 **Results:**